Causes of hearing loss: Medications

 Some medications may reversibly affect hearing.
 These medications are considered ototoxic.
 This includes loop diuretics such as furosemide and bumetanide, non-steroidal anti-inflammatory drugs (NSAIDs) both over-the-counter (aspirin, ibuprofen, naproxen) as well as prescription (celecoxib, diclofenac, etc.), paracetamol, quinine, and macrolide antibiotics.
 The link between NSAIDs and hearing loss tends to be greater in women, especially those who take ibuprofen six or more times a week.
 Others may cause permanent hearing loss.
-The most important group is the aminoglycosides (main member gentamicin) and platinum based chemotherapeutics such as cisplatin and carboplatin.
+The most important group is the aminoglycosides (main member gentamicin) and platinum-based chemotherapeutic drugs such as cisplatin and carboplatin.

 In 2007, the U.S. Food and Drug Administration (FDA) warned about possible sudden hearing loss from PDE5 inhibitors, which are used for erectile dysfunction.

 Audiologic monitoring for ototoxicity allows for the early detection of changes to hearing status presumably attributed to a drug/treatment regime so that changes in the drug regimen may be considered, and audiologic intervention when handicapping hearing impairment has occurred.
 Co-administration of anti-oxidants and ototoxic medications may limit the extent of the ototoxic damage.